In Depth: The Rise and Fall of Asian Twin Cities

 This is not surprising amid the social tensions in Hong Kong, but wealthy individuals in Asia have loved Singapore for decades.
 The gateway to Southeast Asia, Singapore has low taxes for individuals and businesses comparable to those of Hong Kong.

-In the past, Hong Kong has been a go-to destination for wealthy Chinese, but in the future, Singapore may be the first choice for some, said Chi Man Kwan, founder and chief executive officer of Hong Kong-based asset manager Raffles Family Office.
+In the past, Hong Kong has been a go-to destination for wealthy Chinese, but in the future, Singapore may be the first choice for some, said Chi Man Kwan, founder and CEO of Hong Kong-based asset manager Raffles Family Office Pte.
+Ltd.

 Sichuan-born billionaire restaurateur Zhang Yong is one of the Chinese businessmen who have made the move.
-The founder of hotpot chain Haidilao recently became a Singapore citizen and is ranked as Singapore’s richest person by Forbes.
+The founder of hotpot chain Haidilao International Holding Ltd. recently became a Singaporean citizen and was ranked as Singapore’s richest person by Forbes.

 Speaking to Caixin in a strong Sichuan accent, Zhang acknowledged being buried by Chinese netizens’ attack on his change of citizenship but said that wouldn’t stop his company’s globalization.
 Haidilao, known for its attentive customer service including free manicures for waiting customers, has opened 12 restaurants in Singapore, a city roughly two-thirds the size of Hong Kong, but only three in Hong Kong, where the company’s stock is listed.

-The number of Chinese high-net-worth individuals who view Hong Kong as their preferred overseas place of investment declined to 53% in 2018 from 71% two years ago, according to a survey conducted even before the Hong Kong turmoil this year by consultancy firm Bain & Co.
-More than 20% said they favored Singapore, up from 15% two years ago.
+The number of Chinese high-net-worth individuals who view Hong Kong as their preferred overseas place of investment declined to 53% in 2018 from 71% two years ago, according to a survey conducted before the Hong Kong turmoil this year by consultancy firm Bain & Co.
+Inc. More than 20% said they favored Singapore, up from 15% two years earlier.

 Singapore and Hong Kong taxes are comparable.
 In Singapore, the personal income tax rate starts at 3.5% and goes up to 20% for income above $240,000.
 In Hong Kong, personal income tax starts at 2% and goes up to 17% for income above $88,000.
 The corporate tax rate in Singapore is 8.5% up to $200,000 of profits and a flat 17% thereafter, while the Hong Kong rate is 16.5%.